 Child's Homework Reflects on the Parent

-Teachers usually encourage their upper elementary students to try to "go it alone", however it is the parent who is on the firing line at home, dealing with a child who may not understand the assignment, may lack motivation or be a painfully slow worker.
-Feeling their child's frustration, the parent often caves in and becomes over involved in the homework completion process.
+Teachers usually encourage their upper elementary students to try to "go it alone", however it is the parent who is on the firing line at home, dealing with a child who may not understand the assignment, may lack motivation, or be a painfully slow worker.
+Feeling their child's frustration, the parent often caves in and becomes overly involved in the homework completion process.

 Most parents are fairly invested in wanting homework finished and sent to school the next day looking good.
 In a sense, many parents think their child's homework reflects their own level of parenting.
 Sloppy and unfinished work on the part of the child may signal to the teacher that there is a lack of supervision at home.
 For this reason, many parents become too involved at homework time, micro-managing the process to the point of occasionally doing work for the child.

 A parent's responsibility for kindergartners through 3rd graders is to establish a homework routine which, when it becomes automatic, will benefit the child into the upper grades and well into high school.
 A designated place should be established for working on schoolwork, either at a desk, the kitchen table, or any place with adequate light and supplies.
 A beginning time for homework should also be decided on.
 This could follow an afterschool snack, a short outdoor play break, or be an hour before dinner.
 Whatever time is chosen, homework should always begin as close to the specified time as possible.

 Parent as Troubleshooter